Kya Love Story Hai: Plot

-Story is based in Cape Town, South Africa.
+The story is based in Cape Town, South Africa.
 Arjun is a wealthy orphan who spends his time in leisure with his friends, Romeo and Chiku.
+Usually getting them out of sticky situations and supporting them.

-Arjun's path crosses with Kajal and is attracted to her.
-He befriends Kajal but is unable to confess his feelings for her.
+One day, Arjun's path crosses with Kajal, and he is instantly attracted to her.
+He starts to befriend Kajal but hesitates to confess his feelings for her.
 One day, Kajal reads a draft of Arjun's love letter.
-Unaware that she is Arjun's crush, Kajal tells him that she desires a self made, successful man as her life partner.
-Upset, Arjun travels to Mumbai to establish his career as an architect.
+Unaware that she is Arjun's crush, Kajal tells him that she desires a self-made, successful man as her life partner and not someone who has been left money by their ancestors.

+An upset Arjun travels to Mumbai to establish his career as an architect and thus become a self made man.

 In the months of Arjun's absence, Kajal meets Ranveer Oberoi, a successful business magnate.
 Ranveer's mother takes a liking to Kajal and encourages her to date her son.
+They grow close, but Kajal often reminisces about Arjun and misses him.

-Ranveer and Kajal like each other, but Kajal often thinks of Arjun.
-Although Ranveer is Kajal's ideal man, she is uncertain about him and Ranveer's workaholic tendencies occasionally discomfit her.
+Although Ranveer is Kajal's ideal man, his workaholic tendencies occasionally discomfort her and she feels uncertain about the love and commitment he has towards her because he seems more committed to his business.